linkerd/linkerd/linkerd/docs/routers.md

-trees | `1000` | Max number of trees in the tree cache. bounds | `1000` | Max number of bounds in the bounds cache. clients | `1000` | Max number of clients in the clients cache.
+trees | `1000` | Max number of trees in the tree cache. bounds | `1000` | Max number of bounds in the bounds cache. clients | `1000` | Max number of clients in the clients cache. ttlSecs | 10 minutes | The amount of time, in seconds, to cache idle services and clients before expiring them.

 ## Server Parameters